Rice Football traded blows with UAB before the offense dried up under heavy rains as the Owls fell to the Blazers in a sloppy night.

 We’re not taking a break

 Rice football has the week off, but there will still be content going up on the site and on the podcast.
 A portion of next week’s episode is up for y’all to decide.
 Carter and I are going to work through some of your questions in a mailbag segment.
-We’ll cover everything from the UAB game to midseason thoughts and beyond.join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+We’ll cover everything from the UAB game to midseason thoughts and beyond.Join The Roost.
+React to stories and news in the forum.
+Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
 We are your No. 1 source for Rice Athletics News.